Learn how to identify, harvest, prepare, and use medicinal plants.

 Tasty herbal tonics made with vinegar and honey

-Woman jarring herbs smiling, during a Wildcrafting and Medicine making class
+Salves created during a wildcrafting and medicine making class

 Our students leave not only feeling equipped to wildcraft medicinal herbs themselves, but also inspired and motivated to incorporate these plant allies into their lives.
-It’s one thing to know how to identify wild plants, or to understand how to turn leaves into an herbal preparation; we take a step beyond this.
+It’s one thing to study the information side of herbalism, to know how to identify wild plants, or to understand how to turn leaves into an herbal preparation; we take a step beyond this.

 Our team of instructors—plant lovers who have been wildcrafting for years—actually have relationships with these herbs and use them on a regular basis.

-Throughout this herbalist class they will share with you bigger reflections like: how they make time to get out into the woods to wildcraft; guidance for growing herbs even if you don’t have a garden; recipes for herbal delights that can be consumed daily and aren’t just for acute conditions; and much more.
+Throughout this medicinal herbs course they will share with you wider reflections like: how they make time to get out into the woods to wildcraft; guidance for growing herbs even if you don’t have a garden; recipes for herbal delights that can be consumed daily and aren’t just for acute conditions; and much more.

 We’re excited about plants (can you tell?), and we can’t wait to share our excitement with you.